3 ways Trump could go it alone on North Korea

 "If China is not going to solve North Korea, we will," Trump told the Financial Times in an interview.

-Trump didn't elaborate on exactly how he plans to stop North Korea's leader Kim Jong Un from developing his arsenal, and some analysts have suggested his cryptic comments could be simply be a way to unbalance Xi Jinping ahead of Thursday and Friday's landmark summit.
+Trump didn't elaborate on exactly how he plans to stop North Korea leader Kim Jong Un from developing his arsenal.
+Some analysts have suggested his cryptic comments could simply be a way to unbalance Xi Jinping ahead of the landmark summit on Thursday and Friday this week.

 However, taking cooperation with China, North Korea's main ally and economic benefactor, out of the equation could lead to a much-needed change in dynamics with the provocative North Korean regime, said Anthony Ruggiero, a senior fellow at the Foundation for Defense of Democracies.